Electrical Mobility 5

 What is urgently needed, is the expansion of renewable energy and a substitute for coal-fired power stations, which are the worst sinners, despite their smoke-gas desulpherisation.
 Their operators do see

-possibilities, to produce electricity from Lignite which would be CO2-free, however, only at the cost of efficiency and the safe underground storage of these gases also causes problems, apart from the huge problems
+possibilities, to produce electricity from Lignite which would be free of CO2, however, only at the cost of efficiency and the safe underground storage of these gases also causes problems, apart from the huge

 Nuclear power is an even bigger problem, not only because the majority of the population is against it.
 Looking at the large number of breakdowns and the age of some reactors, even their safe operation seems to be